IrvHenri/to-do-app/README.md

 # To-do List

-A todo list with a filter and local storage feature.
+A to-do list with a filter and local storage feature.

 ## Demo
 https://todo-react-app-ih.herokuapp.com/